 - IE14 The operator provides construction services to the grantor in exchange for an intangible asset, ie a right to collect tolls from road users in years 3-10.
 In accordance with IFRS 15, the operator measures this non-cash consideration at fair value.
-In this case, the operator determines the fair value indirectly by reference to the stand-alone selling price of IAS 38 Intangible Assets, the operator recognises the intangible asset at cost, ie the fair value of consideration transferred to acquire the asset, which is the fair value of the consideration received or receivable for the construction services delivered. - IE15 During the construction phase of the arrangement the operator's contract asset (representing its accumulating right to be paid for providing construction services) is classifiedpresented as an intangible asset (licence to charge users of the infrastructure).
-The operator measures estimates the fair value of its consideration received stand-alone selling price of the construction services to beas equal to the forecast construction costs plus 5 per cent margin, which the operator concludes is consistent with the rate that a market participant would require as compensation for providing the construction services and for assuming the risk associated with the construction costs.
+In this case, the operator determines the fair value indirectly by reference to the stand-alone selling price of the construction services delivered. - IE15 During the construction phase of the arrangement the operator's contract asset (representing its accumulating right to be paid for providing construction services) is presented as an intangible asset (licence to charge users of the infrastructure).
+The operator estimates the stand-alone selling price of the construction services to be equal to the forecast construction costs plus 5 per cent margin, which the operator concludes is consistent with the rate that a market participant would require as compensation for providing the construction services and for assuming the risk associated with the construction costs.
 It is also assumed that, in accordance with IAS 23 Borrowing Costs, the operator capitalises the borrowing costs, estimated at 6.7 per cent, during the construction phase of the arrangement: